 5. Keep track of everything: Trying to retrospectively get analytics and data can be a pain in the behind and you might forget that great piece of anecdotal feedback that would be the killer point, so make sure you track and record your successes as you go.
 Having one eye on an award entry from the very beginning will help ensure you collect the sort of data that will swing a judging panel.

-What’s all this got to do with a G Suite intranet?
+What’s all this got to do with Google Workspace intranet?

-Yes, all of this is brilliant — we all love to see our work up in lights — but why is a company that makes G Suite intranet technology talking to you about Internal Communications awards?
+Yes, all of this is brilliant — we all love to see our work up in lights — but why is a company that makes Google Workspace technology talking to you about Internal Communications awards?
 Well, besides the fact we want to see everybody be the best they can, we also know the power of Google’s collaboration and communication tools to really impact a business.

-In our guide to the G Suite intranet, we look at three companies that have had a real impact on employee behavior through deploying and developing a G Suite intranet:
+In Google Workspace, we look at three companies that have had a real impact on employee behavior through deploying and developing a Google intranet:

 Trimble achieved huge efficiencies in the communication workflow, and helped to reveal previously hidden communications at the same time — the water cooler moments now happen online, which can be tracked and stored for future reference.